 Writing today’s post brought back lovely memories of my first ever dog.
-I was only a tiny baby, about 6 weeks old when my older brother really wanted a canine companion after the previous family pooch went missing.
-Too young to remember anything my older brothers along with our parents went to the local kennels and came back with a scruffy looking dog who we named Simba.
-From a young age, I’ve always loved pets just like Colleen and I couldn’t imagine life without a canine companion by my side.
-Unfortunately, I don’t have many photos of Simba but I did find one on my old phone that you can see below.
-Excuse the terrible image quality but I wasn’t aware I’d have a pet wellness and nutrition blog back then.
+I was only a tiny baby, about six weeks old when my older brother wanted a canine companion after the previous family pooch went missing.
+Too young to remember anything my older brothers, along with our parents, went to the local kennels and came back with a scruffy looking dog who we named Simba.
+From a young age, I’ve always loved pets just like Colleen, and I couldn’t imagine life without a canine companion by my side.
+Unfortunately, I don’t have many photos of Simba, but I did find one on my old phone that you can see below.
+Excuse the terrible image quality, but I wasn’t aware I’d have a pet wellness and nutrition blog back then.

 Unforently, Simba passed away when I was sixteen.
-He was getting older and was in poor health, almost fully blind and he had also started having seizures.
+He was getting older and was in poor health, almost entirely blind, and he had also started having seizures.
 One night I came home to be told that Simba had passed away, you can imagine the shared heartache between family members.
-However, I was relieved he was no longer suffering and I’m incredibly happy that he was my first ever canine companion.
-Rescuing a pet from a shelter is a wonderful thing to do and if you’re considering bringing a canine friend into your life then please keep this amazing deed on the table, as you may just find your next scruffy Simba waiting for their forever loving home.
+However, I was relieved he was no longer suffering, and I’m incredibly happy that he was my first ever canine companion.
+Rescuing a pet from a shelter is a beautiful thing to do.
+If you’re considering bringing a canine friend into your life, then please keep this fantastic deed on the table, as you may just find your next scruffy Simba waiting for their forever loving home.

 Adopt don’t shop!